ArctiqTeam/copilot-bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

 - Open the `Examples/Airfields.http` file, click `Send Request` to execute the `GET all airfields` request.

-- You will see that the flight is taking off and the response is `200 OK`.
+- You will see a list of airfields are returned and the response is `200 OK`.

 - Response will be: